Generic Stability and Modes of Convergence: Measures and random types

 \subsection{$R$-generic stability}

-In this section we introduce the notion of {\em $R$-generically stable measure} in {\bf classical} logic, and show that this notion and its corresponding notion in $NIP$ theories \cite{HPS} coincide.
-We show that every $R$-generically stable measure is a $fam$ measure.
+In this subsection we introduce the notions of {\em $R^{\text{type}}$/$R$-generically stable type/measure} in {\bf classical} logic, and show that for constable theories: (i) $R^{\text{type}}$-generic stability and the usual notion of generic stability for types are equivalent, and (ii) $R$-generic stability and $fam$ are equivalent for measures.

 In this section, we fix a (classical) first-order language $L$, a complete countable $L$-theory $T$ (not necessarily $NIP$), and a small set $A$ of the monster model $\cal U$.
 The space of global types in the variable $x$ is denoted by $S_x({\cal U})$ or $S({\cal U})$.